Spring 2024 Courses

 Any interested student may enroll in IIPS 20101 Introduction to Peace Studies for the spring term.
-Students who are not majors and minors in the Undergraduate Program in Peace Studies are welcome to enroll in IIPS electives if seats remain available after all initial web registration periods have passed.
+Students are also welcome to enroll in other IIPS courses but seats may be limited until all initial web registration periods have passed.

 Armed conflict and state repression continue to occur across the globe, millions of people face overwhelming poverty, and systemic challenges like climate change imperil collective survival.
 Nevertheless, we have also witnessed the emergence of sophisticated civil society networks and social movements to address these challenges, as well as governmental and transnational institutions committed to promoting justice and peace at the local, national, regional and global levels.
 This course introduces students to the various ways scholars and activists define peace and the challenges faced in securing peace.
 It surveys: (1) the major causes of direct and structural violence; (2) various definitions of "peace" and the conditions under which it occurs and is sustained; and (3) the comparative success of various strategies such as building peace movements and promoting nonviolent social change.